Skip to main content

 Very sincerely yours, Catharine D. Lealtad Assistant Director of Branches.
 CLD/ALB [2] BOARD OF DIRECTORS8

-Correspondent: Catharine Deaver Lealtad (1895–1989) was a Black physician and activist born in Cleveland to parents who moved to St. Paul, Minnesota after 1905 for her father's work as an Episcopal minister, and became the first Black student to graduate from Macalester College in 1915.
+Correspondent: Catharine Deaver Lealtad (1895–1989) was a Black physician and activist born in Cleveland to parents who moved to St. Paul, Minnesota after 1905 for her father's work as an Episcopal minister.
+She became the first Black student to graduate from Macalester College in 1915.
 She moved to New York City and worked for the YWCA on a special assignment relating to students of color, for the NAACP, and for the Urban League around 1920.
 She then attended medical school abroad and became a pediatrician working internationally for the U.S. Army after the end of World War II, and at Harlem's integrated Sydenham Hospital.
 Through her maternal grandmother, she was distantly related to John Patterson Green (1845–1940) and thus to the Chesnutts, and seems to have known them from childhood.

-1. For readability, the remainder of the letterhead is not transcribed in the body of the letter but is included in this footnote as unformatted text.
+1. For readability, the remainder of the letterhead is not transcribed at the top of the letter but is included in this footnote as unformatted text.
 The letterhead can be seen in its entirety in the accompanying image of the letter.
 The text of the remainder of the letterhead is as follows: "NATIONAL OFFICERS PRESIDENT MOORFIELD STOREY VICE-PRESIDENTS ARCHIBALD H. GRIMKÉ REV. JOHN HAYNES HOLMES BISHOP JOHN HURST ARTHUR B. SPINGARN MARY B. TALBERT OSWALD GARRISON VILLARD JAMES WELDON JOHNSON, SECRETARY WALTER WHITE, ASSISTANT SECRETARY EXECUTIVE OFFICERS MARY WHITE OVINGTON CHAIRMAN OF THE BOARD J. E. SPINGARN, TREASURER DR. W. E. B. DU BOIS, EDITOR OF THE CRISIS ROBERT W. BAGNALL, DIRECTOR OF BRANCHES WILLIAM PICKENS, ADDIE W. HUNTON, FIELD SECRETARIES" [back]

 2. Chesnutt's mother, Anne Maria Sampson (1832–1871), from Fayetteville, North Carolina, left for Ohio with her mother Chloe in the 1850s, married Andrew Jackson Chesnutt (1833–1920), also from Fayetteville, in 1857 in Cleveland, and did not return to North Carolina until after the Civil War.
 She and her mother were possibly born enslaved, but by 1840 were listed as free Blacks in the census. [back]